rackerlabs/support-how-to/content/how-to/rackspace-fabric/rackspace-fabric-faq/index.md

 {{</accordion>}}

 {{<accordion title="How can I update device name in Vcenter by removing Devices IDs?" col="in" href="accordion5">}}
-The naming convention for vm should be <CoreDeviceId>-<device name>, for these vms seems this pattern is not followed so we observed that deviceid is null in our database.
+The naming convention for vm should be <device name>, for these vms seems this pattern is not followed so we observed that deviceid is null in our database.
 {{</accordion>}}

 {{<accordion title="I am not able to generate PIN via Rackspace portal." col="in" href="accordion6">}}